aman5319/Classification-Report/docs/source/index.rst

     8. Generating Confusion Matrix after certain number of epochs.
     9. Bar Graph for False Positive and False Negative count for each class.
     10. Scatter Plot for the predicited probabilities.
-    11. Hyparameter Tracking for comparing experiments.
+    11. HyperParameter Tracking for comparing experiments.

 Detailed Features
 =================